jameshfisher/jameshfisher.com/_posts/2019-05-05-how-can-i-add-tags-to-a-jekyll-blog.md

 end
 ```

-This uses a template at `_layouts/tag.html`.
+The above plugin uses a template at `_layouts/tag.html`.
-Here's a minimal example: of that layout:
+Here's a minimal example of that layout:

 ```html{%raw%}
 <!doctype html>